EatMoreChicken/CentOS/CentOS.md

 Click `Done` and `Begin Installation`.

-While CentOS installs, you must setup a `Root Password`.
+While CentOS installs, you must setup a `Root Password` and create a `New User`.

 Once the install is done, you will be promted to `Reboot`.

+The reboot process shouldn't need any user input.
+But, once it has booted up, login with the new user you created while CentOS was installing.

+If you successfully logged in, Congragulations!
+You have installed CentOS.
+If you couldn't login, try login in with `localhost login: root` and `Password: (The root password you set)`.
+Once you login with root, **BE SURE YOU CREATE A NEW USER**.
+If that didn't work, try reinstalling CentOS from the beginning.